 Punkie was my precious little girl and Frankie’s girlfriend.
 They had a thing from the moment they met through the living room window.
 She peered into my window every night for a week until I took her in.
 I learned that she was abandoned by tenants who moved from the apartment complex and left her in the courtyard.
 Cats can fall in love too!
 Frankie and Punkie were a couple from day one.

-Adopted from New Beginnings for Animals in 2009.
+Adopted from New Beginnings for Animals in 2006.
 Lex was with a family who had a dog that viciously bit him, yet Lex was taken to the pound.
 He was one day away from being euthanized when New Beginnings rescued him.
 Frankie passed in January 2006 right about the time Lex was rescued.
-I adopted Lex in March of 2006 and found my own happy new beginning.
+When I walked up to Lex’s cage in the adoption center, his back was facing me and his lion cut showcased the dog bite wounds.
+His gorgeous face with heavy sad eyes looked over his shoulder at me.
+That was it.
+I adopted Lex in March of 2006 and found my own happy new beginning, and so did he!

 Punkie passed, Lex needed a friend and I needed to rescue another kitty.
 I adopted Topper from New Beginnings in May 2007.
 He was about 9 months old and full of piss and vinegar.
 What drew me in were his giant yellow wise old owl eyes.
 Lex and Topper bonded almost instantly.
 They are brothers from another mother, as they say.
 Topper was not abandon, rather came from a litter and his human mom gave him to New Beginnings where he was fostered until I fell for him.
 Don’t be fooled by his looks.
 Wise old owl is a wise guy, yet full of love and affection.